LeoE-R/pdsnd_github/README.md

 Explore US Bikeshare Data

 ### Description
-The purpose of this project is to calculate statistics and build an interactive environment where a user chooses the data and filter for a dataset to analyse.
+The purpose of this project is to calculate statistics in an interactive environment where a user chooses the data and filter for a dataset to analyse.

 ### Files used
 bikeshare.py